IaVashik/PCapture-LIB/SRC/TracePlus/readme.md

 **Properties:**

-*   `ignoreClasses` (arrayLib): An array of entity classnames to ignore during traces.
+*   `ignoreClasses` (ArrayEx): An array of entity classnames to ignore during traces.
 Supports masks, e.g., `["trigger_"]` will ignore all entities with "trigger\_" in their classnames.
-*   `priorityClasses` (arrayLib): An array of entity classnames to prioritize during traces.
+*   `priorityClasses` (ArrayEx): An array of entity classnames to prioritize during traces.
 Supports masks.
-*   `ignoredModels` (arrayLib): An array of entity model names to ignore during traces.
+*   `ignoredModels` (ArrayEx): An array of entity model names to ignore during traces.
 Supports masks.
 *   `shouldRayHitEntity` (function or null): A custom function to determine if a ray should hit an entity.
 This function is used as a collision filter.
 *   `shouldIgnoreEntity` (function or null): A custom function to determine if an entity should be ignored during a trace.
 This function is used as an ignore filter.
 *   `depthAccuracy` (number): Controls the step size in the deep search algorithm of the `TraceLineAnalyzer` for bbox casts.
 Lower values increase precision but may impact performance.
 It's useful when the ray needs to hit very thin objects.
 (Default: 5, clamped between 0.3 and 15)